 When filming, make sure that you are in close proximity to the camera while maintaining your full body in frame.
 Do not submit work that has been edited with jump cuts, dissolves or musical overlays.
 If you plan to use a phone, please hold the phone horizontally to ensure that the dancer in the video is as large and as clear as possible.

-Finally, be sure to provide information about each solo under the Forms section and order and to label your media items appropriately.
+Finally, be sure to provide information about each solo under the Forms section and label your media items appropriately.

 Most importantly, each piece may be no longer than one minute.
 Be sure to make each second count!

-Contact Anne Aubert-Santelli, Director of Admission & Students Services, at (213) 821-6725 or email@example.com if you have difficulty managing the video request.
+Contact Anne Aubert-Santelli, Assistant Dean of Admission and Student Services, at email@example.com if you have difficulty managing the video request.

-The one page dance resume allows us to understand your dance background.
-You must follow the format of the USC Kaufman Dance Resume Sample.
+The one-page dance resume allows us to understand your dance background.
+You must follow the format of the following template.
 If you do not yet have the results of your SAT or ACT examinations, please indicate ‘IP’ (for In Progress) followed by the month in which you plan to take the exam.
+If you are not submitting the results of your SAT or ACT examinations, please list ‘Will not be submitting’.

 Answer the following question in 150-250 words: The USC Glorya Kaufman School of Dance is uniquely positioned as a conservatory embedded within one of the world’s leading private research universities.
 How will you take advantage of the many academic, artistic and social opportunities available at the university as a whole?